You will be excited to know that this is simple to make and worth the tasting!

 If you're not used to Cardamom, cardamom is very strong and aromatic.
 It has a spicy, herbal, citrusy character and goes very well with cinnamon, nutmeg, allspice, clove, and other aromatic spices.

 It is also often used in baking in the Nordic countries, in particular in Sweden and Finland, where it is used in traditional treats such as the Scandinavian Jule bread Julekake, the Swedish kardemummabullar sweet bun, and Finnish sweet bread pulla.

-In the Middle East, green cardamom powder is used as a spice for sweet dishes, as well as traditional flavouring in coffee and tea.
-Cardamom is used to a wide extent in savoury dishes.
+In the Middle East, green cardamom powder is used as a spice for sweet dishes, as well as traditional flavoring in coffee and tea.
+Cardamom is used to a wide extent in savory dishes.

 If you want to leave it out, it will be just as good without.
-If you want a little adventure in your apple crisp, then give cardamom a try.
+If you want a little adventure in your Swedish Apple Pie, then give cardamom a try.

 - 2 teaspoons ground cinnamon

 - 10 tablespoons butter melted or your oil of choice

 - ½ cup granulated sugar